 A. Hi @Ruchika Rohilla!
 We definitely recommend watching the recording of our Orientation session where we outline the Phase 2 selection criteria in greater detail! https://bit.ly/microsoft-azure-challenge

-Q. Is it okay/permitted to create study groups on Telegram/whatsapp?
+Q. Is it okay/permitted to create study groups on Telegram/WhatsApp?

 A. Hi @Komal Khetlani!
 You most definitely can but it would be wisest to create a study group here so we can count it towards participation!